 3> perform cell selection in accordance with the cell selection process as specified in TS 38.304 [20].

-NOTE 2: For L2 U2N Remote UE , if both a suitable cell and a suitable relay are available, the UE can select either one based on its implementation.
+NOTE 2: For L2 U2N Remote UE or L2 Intermediate U2N Relay UE, if both a suitable cell and a suitable relay are available, the UE can select either one based on its implementation.

 5.3.7.3 Actions following cell selection while T311 is running